News

 This year's inspection training was held on December 3rd and 10th.

-During this inspection, we were accompanied by Mr. Kino from the Agency for Natural Resources and Energy, Ministry of Economy, Trade and Industry.
+During this tour, we were accompanied by Mr. Kino from the Agency for Natural Resources and Energy, Ministry of Economy, Trade and Industry.
+Mr. Kino has been working in Tomioka town and on the nuclear plant site since immediately after the earthquake.

 We will meet up at a shopping center in Tomioka town and from there we will head on the national highway towards Okuma town.

-After passing through a strict security check at the entrance, we headed to tour the premises.
-The vast grounds, the size of 3.5 Tokyo Disney Resorts, stretch across the towns of Futaba and Okuma.
+The vast site, which is the size of 3.5 Tokyo Disney Resorts, stretches across the towns of Futaba and Okuma.

 Of the 880 tons of fuel debris remaining inside the Fukushima Daiichi Nuclear Power Plant reactors, only 0.5 grams was removed in a recent operation.